 SUCCESSFUL UNPLUGGERS vs. UNSUCCESSFUL UNPLUGGERS

-To me it seemed the determining factor in SUCCESSFUL UNPLUGGING from society’s negative messages, was where a woman went for validation of herself.
-All of the SUCCESSFUL UNPLUGGERS went within for validation - it came from inside themselves.
+To me it seemed the determining factor in sucessful uplugging from society’s negative messages, was where a woman went for validation of herself.
+All of the successful unpluggers went within for validation - it came from inside themselves.
 They were their own judge and jury for how they should look.
 They were able to see society's standard of beauty in their time as flawed, rather than seeing themselves as flawed.

 How do you know when you look good?